 (If you don’t use and love Jetpack, what are you waiting for?
 Download it now!)

 By contributing to Jetpack, you improve the functionality of millions of sites while gaining hands-on development experience.
 Best of all, developers of all levels can help — whether you can barely recognize a filter (or don’t know what that means) or you’ve already authored your own plugins, there are ways for you to pitch in.
-Blast off:

-- Beginner, intermediate, and advanced contribution options.
+- Explore beginner, intermediate, and advanced contribution options.

 - Become a Beta tester.